-I came to know about Patrick Bet-David after that video.
-I found him one of the amazing speakers on Entrepreneurship.
+I came to know about Patrick Bet-David from that video.
+I found him one of the fantastic speakers on Entrepreneurship.
 Now hundreds of thousands of entrepreneurs and startup owners know this man.
-Although, he was successful before that video but now his personal brand has a different market altogether.
+He was successful before that video, but after going viral on Facebook, his popularity is through the roof.

 - Building Your Personal Brand